netdata/blog/blog/2023-02-22-monitor-any-sql-metrics-with-netdata/index.md

 Our steps will be to:

 1. Install some pre-requisites to make `pandas.read_sql()` work for MySQL.
-1. Stand up the Wordpress example.
+1. Stand up the WordPress example.
 1. Configure the Netdata Pandas collector to run some custom SQL queries against the database.
 1. View the results in Netdata Cloud.